Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Introduction

-The rest of the paper is organized as follows: in Sec.~\ref{sec:SGWBs}, we will give a bird eye on the SGWB from theory to corresponding imprints on the PTA data.
-Sec.~\ref{sec:data} is devoted to data description for both synthetic and observed PTA data.
-The details of generating mock PTA data for various sources of SGWB, which include instrumental and foreground noises is also given in this section.
-We will elucidate the details of complex network construction and subsequently the derived quantities, the imprint of SGWB on the graph-based summary statistics of PTA data, alongside the scaling effects in Sec.~\ref{sec:Implementation_of_Graph}.
-In Sec.~\ref{sec:fisher_forecast}, we will quantify the information content of graph-based analysis to detect SGWB using real PTA data of NANOGrav 15-year data release.
-The uncertainty on $A_{\rm SGWB}$ and $\gamma_{\rm SGWB}$ from Fisher forecasts will be computed in Sec.~\ref{sec:fisher_forecast}.
-We will give our summary and conclusion in Sec.~\ref{sec:Conclusion}.
+The rest of the paper is organized as follows: In Sec.~\ref{sec:data}, we will give a bird eye on the SGWB imprints on the PTA data.
+Data description for both synthetic and observed PTA data are also introduced in this section.
+We will give the graph theory foundations in Sec. \ref{sec:Graph_theory}.
+We will elucidate the details of complex network construction and subsequently the derived quantities, the imprint of SGWB on the graph-based summary statistics of PTA data, alongside the significance of their distributions in Sec.~\ref{sec:Implementation_of_Graph}.
+Implementation of graph theory on PTAs including the scaling effects, error estimations of $A_{\rm SGWB}$ and $\gamma_{\rm SGWB}$ and quantifying the SGWB information content from NANOGrav 15-year data will be explained in Sec.~\ref{sec:Results}.
+Summary and conclusion are given in Sec.~\ref{sec:Conclusion}.